CitrineInformatics/pif-documentation/docs/schema_definition/common/Id.md

-An ID is just a named label.
+An ID is a named label.

 Field name | Value type | Description
 -----------|------------|------------